The four operations on perverse motives: Weights

 Weights and the related weight filtration so far have been defined and constructed for perverse motives via the $\ell$-adic realizations.
 As we shall see now, we can also define weights more directly.
 Let $\DA_\ct(S)_{w\leq i}$ be the full subcategory of $\DA_\ct(S)$ whose objects are direct factors of successive extensions of objects of $\Chow(S)[w]$ with $w\leq i$ and consider the Abelian category

-for some odd prime number $\ell$.
-It follows from \propositionref{prop:independancel} that this category, up to an equivalence, does not depend on $\ell$.
+for some prime number $\ell$.
+It follows from \ref{prop:independancel} that this category, up to an equivalence, does not depend on $\ell$.
 Indeed, the universal property provides a commutative diagram (up to isomorphisms of functors)